 How to Remove Stains from Wood Floors

-A: Start by letting the stain dry for two days to see if it disappears on its own.
-If not, try several different methods for removing the stain from the wood floor.
+If neither of these methods work, consider these additional ideas for how to remove water marks from wood floors.
 Cover the stain with a dry cotton cloth and rub with a hot iron (set to no steam) for two to three seconds.
-Lastly, try dampening a cloth with denatured alcohol and rub over the stain for just a few seconds.
+Lastly, try dampening a cloth with denatured alcohol and rubbing over the stain for just a few seconds.